jennymalmoe/BeachPlease/README.md

 As a first time visitor I want to:

-* learn about the studio so I can make a decision whether to be member or not.
-Does the studios serveces offers what I want and need.
+* get information about the beaches in Skåne so I can make a decision whether or not it is interesting information for me.
+Does the page offers what I want and need?
-* be able to easily navigate and find general information about prices, location, classes etc.
+* be able to easily navigate and find general information about the beaches, location, information about public transport to get to a beach etc.
-* get a wow impression of the studio.
+* get a wow impression of Skåne (the beaches in Skåne).
 Does it seem like a credible and inspiring place to me?
-Is it valuble enough for me, as a user, to stay and explore the studio site, and possibly even return?
+Is it valuble enough for me, as a user, to stay and explore the site, and possibly even return?
-* be able to get a free trial period to make a decision to buy a membership or not.
-It's common practice for studios to offer a free trial period.
-I might choose another studio if this one doensn't offer that.
+* be able to see beaches located on a map.
-* find out how this studio stands out from the crowd (the studios USP's *better results in less time and remote training*), why should I choose "Absolute Fitness" instead of someone else?
+* find out how beaches in Skåne stands out from other beaches (the pages USP's *get inspired and visit one of Skånes beaches*), why should I visit Skåne (Skånes beaches) instead of someone else?

-As a returning visitor (existing member, potential member with training experience, potential member with no training experience) I want to:
+As a returning visitor (User who don´t know about Skåne, users who lives nearby (in Skåne or in Sweden), potential visitors who had heard about Skåne, I want to:

-* find schedules, contact information and current events.
+* get information about some of the popular beaches in Skåne.
-* be able to easily navigate and find general information about prices, location, classes etc.
+* be able to easily navigate and find general information about the beaches etc.
-* be presented with an attractive membership offer and/or a free trial.
-I need that to make a decision if this is something for me (especially returning visitors with no training exprerience).
-* find out how this studio stands out from the crowd (the studios USP:s - better results in less time and remote training), why should I choose "Absolute Fitness" instead of someone else?
-* be asured that this traing method is compateble to me.
-I don't want to buy a membership, and then find out it's out of my leauge.
+* interact with the site to achieve their personal goals and get answers to questions regarding the beaches.
+* be able to see the beaches locations on a map.
+* find out how these beaches siuts my needs, does it have parking near by, is it childfriendly, are there restrooms nearby etc?

 ## Strategy

 ### Project Goals

-The purpose of this project is to *"Build a website for a gym. ...Build a static front-end site to present useful information to users, using all the technologies that you have learned about so far.
+The purpose of this project is to *"Create a site that calls on the Google Maps API and/or the Google Places API (or similar) to allow users to search for their next holiday destination."*
-Data is presented in a way that helps users achieve their goals, e.g. learning about a product/service that they are interested in.
-The presentation of this data advances the site owner's goals, e.g. helps them market a product/service."*
 (*Code Institute Assessment Handbook*)

-### Business Goals
+### Business Goals/Site owners goals

-The business goal of the website is to increase the number of members (increase sales) and keep existing members by having an appealing site.
-This is "Absolute Fitness" fist website.
+The business goal of the website is to choose a destination for the next trip to the beach or to attract visitors to Skåne by showing off the beautiful beaches of Skåne.

 Target audience: Women age 18-65 in the local area (as well as all over geographically, due to the studios remote classes) with limited time resources and women who want to maximize training results in less time than average workouts.

 ### User Goals

-Customer goals of the website is to get information about the studio and get a get a good idea of what it offers.
-Just as important is the feel the visitor gets about the sites/studios identity.
-It also allows the customer to take part of an offer.
-Lastly the costumer will see a professional and inspiring website with a mobile-first approach.
+Users goals of the website is to get information about the beaches of Skåne and get inspired to get there.
+Users will be able to see an inspiring website with a mobile-first approach that wakes up the users curiosity abot Skåne and their beaches as a potential holiday destination.

 ## Scope

 ### User Requirements and Expectation

-* The site is designed to signal energy, high end and modern.
+* The site is designed to signal curiosity, inspiration, wanderlust.

-* CTA - call to action.
-The free trial button should draw user's attention immediatle (without the need to scroll) and gives the user the opportunity to try out the serveces.

-* An attractive and brief discription of the studios classes.

-* Schedule.

-* Prices.

-* Covid alert banner.
-Points out the studios high level of sanitation service to make members feel safe.
-The alert is easy to change to current offers/event etc.
+* To be able to select a beach and see a map with the loacation and relevant information.

-* Contact information and opening hours.
+* Display information about the different beaches and about Skåne.

+* Be able to reach ot to site owner/Beach Please!

 * Social medialinks.